Amazon EC2 Instance Configuration

 The table below and the following examples use 16 KB as an I/O size for explanatory purposes only; your application I/O size may vary (Amazon EBS measures each I/O operation per second that is 256 KiB or smaller as one IOPS).
-For more information about IOPS and the relationship between I/O size and volume throughput limits, see I/O Characteristics.
+For more information about IOPS and the relationship between I/O size and volume throughput limits, see I/O Characteristics and Monitoring.

 |Instance type||EBS-optimized by default||Max. bandwidth (Mbps)*||Expected throughput (MB/s)**||Max.
 IOPS (16 KB I/O size)**|

 * These instance types must be launched as EBS-optimized to consistently achieve this level of performance.